 - sand timer (to be used for turn taking when sharing toys in the classroom, NOT for time out)

 Place a rug, pillows, and/or combination of bean bags in the safe place.
 Just remember when students are upset they cry, sneeze, and cough so make sure the items in the safe place can be easily washed and cleaned.
-Personally I stay away from things hanging from the ceiling for safety reasons because when a student is upset, they could pull on it or wrap themselves in it.
+Personally, I stay away from things hanging from the ceiling for safety reasons because when a student is upset, he or she may pull on it or wrap themselves in it.

 Just like anything else in your classroom, you have to teach students what a safe place is and how to use it.
 I typically introduce it around week three in my classroom after I teach all the basic classroom routines.
 You can download my FREE Curriculum Map HERE.

-To introduce the safe place I read, When Sophie Gets Angry.
+To introduce the safe place, I read When Sophie Gets Angry.
 It’s about a little girl who gets mad and goes up into a tree to calm down.
-Then I introduce the safe place in our classroom, how it’s a place they can go when they want to be alone or feel upset.
+Then I introduce the safe place in our classroom.
+I explain how it’s a place they can go when they want to be alone or feel upset.

-Then I model being upset and how to use the safe place appropriately.
-I pretend I’m sad and I walk over to the safe place, move the feeling wheel to sad, look at the feeling photos, and play with items from the calm down kit.
+I then model being upset and how to use the safe place appropriately.
+I pretend I’m sad, and I walk over to the safe place I then move the feeling wheel to sad, look at the feeling photos, and play with items from the calm down kit.
 The whole time I am talking through what I am doing and feeling (private speech which are those things you think to yourself but say them out loud for students to hear).
-Then I walk back to circle and review what I did: I was sad, I walked over to the safe place, I used the materials to help me feel better, and I rejoined the group.
+Then I walk back to circle and review what I did: I was sad.
+I walked over to the safe place.
+Then I used the materials to help me feel better.
+Lastly, I rejoined the group.

-Then I show items in the calm down kit and let students play with them.
+Next, I show items in the calm down kit, and let students play with them.
 It’s also a time when you can talk about when to use and when not to use the safe place.
 You can also put items from the calm down kit out at table time for students to explore.

-Then when I see students using the safe place approperiatly I give them verbal praise, high fives, and shouts outs during circle time or the end of the day.
+When I see students using the safe place appropriately, I give them verbal praise, high fives, and shouts outs during circle time or the end of the day.

-Remember it is our job to be CALM for them, not add to their big emotions they are having.
+Remember it is our job to be CALM for them, not add to the big emotions they are experiencing.

-Remember you want to talk to them in a calm voice to help calm the student.
+Remember you want to talk to your students in a calm voice to help calm them.
 It’s hard to stay calm when they are upset so take deep breaths or a break yourself when you need to.

 You are teaching your child about feelings, building self-regulation and self-awareness.
 It’s a hard skill to learn and will not happen over night.
 Don’t give up, managing BIG emotions is HARD.

-If a student is having a tantrum and their body is not safe (throwing things, swinging their arms, etc.) do NOT move them to the safe place.
-They are little but oh so strong when they are upset.
-Move objects away from them that could hurt them or you.
+If a student is having a tantrum and his or her body is not safe (throwing things, swinging their arms, etc.) do NOT move the student to the safe place.
+They are little, but oh so strong when they are upset.
+Move objects away that could hurt the struggling student or you.
 Also, move other students away from that child to keep them safe as well.